 When this bit is cleared, the module stops the continuous transmission of low signals to SCL and continues transfer processing.
-Data loading into or reading from the buffer SMIC0BUF must be completed before this bit is cleared.
+Data loading into or reading from the buffer SMICOBUF must be completed before this bit is cleared.

-This bit is set at the end of data transfer.
+• Synchronous 8-bit serial mode (SMD = 1) This bit is set at the end of data transfer.

-<1> The rising edge of the 8th clock
+Conditions under which END is set: <1> The rising edge of the 8th clock